 Finally, be aware of where you leave your boat on land.
 Never store your boat near heated objects in an enclosed space.
 It would be best if you also considered draining the fuel during winterization.

 To conclude, if the motor on your boat catches fire, follow this procedure:

 - Turn off the engine and cut the fuel line.

 - If possible, move the boat’s bow into the wind.

 - Stamp out the fire using appropriate practices.

 GEICO Marine Insurance reported that fire is the 5th most common cause of boat accidents.
-So, it’s crucial to know what to do if boat motor catches on fire.
+So, it’s crucial to know what should you do immediately if a boat motor catches fire.
 After reading this article, we’re confident that you can tackle the water safely and enjoy the best boat trips.
 Thank you for reading!

 Working to create content for Marine Talk has always been a fascinating experience.
 I get to travel, absorb knowledge about boating, and tackle all the issues when we sail into freedom!